First National Bank (South Africa): Safety deposit box victims

-During September 2015 it was reported in the Sunday Times that FNB stated "a small number" of safety deposit boxes where stolen from the Sunnyside branch in Pretoria.
+During September 2015 it was reported in the Sunday Times that FNB stated "a small number" of safety deposit boxes were stolen from the Sunnyside branch in Pretoria.

 Later in the same year, 360 boxes were stolen in a daring overnight break-in at the Randburg, Johannesburg branch.

 On New Year's Eve, the third and final break-in occurred at the FNB Parktown branch.
 It was reported at the time that the value was approximately R1.7 Million out of 30 deposit boxes in the branch.

 In 2018, reports surfaced that 60 victims were going ahead with a damages claim against First National Bank (South Africa) reported to amount to R121 Million.